liam-grossmann/cloudcoder/README.md

 The following warnings are not serious and only affect windows.
 On MAC, this should run cleanly: npm WARN optional SKIPPING OPTIONAL DEPENDENCY: fsevents@^1.0.0 (node_modules\chokidar\node_modules\fsevents): npm WARN notsup SKIPPING OPTIONAL DEPENDENCY: Unsupported platform for fsevents@1.1.2: wanted {"os":"darwin","arch":"any"} (current: {"os":"win32","arch":"x64"})

+## Todo
+01) Make sure the project compiles and runs on a mac
+02) Make the charts render in real time - so that the user sees them drawing
+03) Make the charts update in real time - that would be really cool.
+04) Add D3 map example - a whole new example
+05) Add Material Design example
+06) Add blog.